 If you're looking to grow out your bob, or for a flattering hairstyle in general, a lob is the way to go.
 It's also a versatile style that can be worn sleek and smooth or with pumped-up volume and texture.
 Plus, it's "a great way to have a bob-type style and still be able to pull your hair back," says Friese.

-"To achieve a sleek look you can blow the hair straight and finish with a straightening iron.
+"To achieve a sleek look, blow the hair straight and finish with a straightening iron.
 For volume and texture, blow the hair with lots of volume at the roots first and then concentrate on the ends.
 Tousle the hair with some texturizing product or hair spray.
 You can also curl with a large barrel iron."

 Peter Pan Pixie